nelsam/vidar/README.md

   key bindings, so you can edit the file with any changes or aliases you'd like.
   Multiple bindings per command are supported.

+## Syntax Assumptions

+Much of the syntax highlighting assumes gofmted code.
+If your code is not formatted that way, some of the highlighting may be off.
+For example, if you use `}else{` instead of `} else {`, the wrong characters will be highlighted.
+This should only have an affect on those particular instances, though, and the highlighting for the rest of the file should be fine.

 ## Current Features

 - Completion suggestions (via gocode)